 If the court has requested a report for the next court appearance, someone from Youth Justice will contact the young person about completing the court report as soon as possible.

-Youth Justice will complete the report using direct information from the young person, their parents/guardians/caregivers, other support people and previous Youth Justice history.
+Youth Justice will complete the report using direct information from the young person, their parents, guardians or caregivers, other support people and previous Youth Justice history.

 On this site